mpandres/updevcamp/content/trackpost/15a-project1.md

 # Getting Started

+First of all, register at [http://submit.udpevcamp.com](http://submit.updevcamp.com), then come back here.

 Let's start the project by setting up our project folder.
 Create a new folder (on say, your desktop) and name it as set0.

 Now that you have a new folder, open a terminal, and navigate to your project folder by _cd_-ing to your project.
 The command should look something like this (depending on where you put your folder)